Konjuh (mountain): Cultural and historical monuments

 On the mountain of Konjuh there are many necropolises stećaks, and only in the municipality of Kladanj 500 stećaks are known.
 There are also ruins of a caravan road which is used for transport of salt from Tuzla, as well as monuments from World War II in Yugoslavia.

 Mountain protection

 Hiking associations and nature lovers have been trying for years to convince authorities that part of the mountain is called a protected natural zone.
-The Government of Tuzla Canton submitted a law for declaring parts of the mountain Konjuh a protected natural zone.
+The Government of Tuzla Canton adopted a law for declaring parts of the mountain Konjuh a protected natural zone.
+Act on the declaration of part of the Konjuh mountain area as the Protected Landscape Konjuh was adopted in 2009 and confirmed in 2014 (Službene novine Tuzlanskog Kantona, br.
+13/09 i 8/14).